The Johnstone Basin population is 15,000 and largely concentrated within the towns of Innisfail, Malanda, Millaa Millaa

 Wetland extent scored 25 (‘poor’) with 45.2% loss of palustrine (freshwater) wetlands from pre-clear to 2017.
 There was no recorded loss of wetland area since the last assessment in 2013.
 These results reflect a high level of historic loss due to development.

-The Johnstone Basin grade for flows declined from ‘very good’ in 2017-18 to good.
-Flows in the Johnstone Basin retained similar characteristics to modelled pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Johnstone Basin grade for flows improved from ‘good’ in 2018-19 to ‘very good’.
+Flows in the Johnstone Basin retained similar characteristics to modelled predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.